 This section is to help you as parents figure out how it works and what to expect.
 Bedford Minor Basketball offers two programs based on ages.
 The first program is Little Eagles and the second is the regular league teams.
 Please review our policies in the menu as most questions are answered throughout them.

 The Little Eagles is a program designed to introduce basketball fundamentals and a love of the game to children who are 6 and 7 years old.
-The program is offered to both girls and boys and runs for 16 weeks.
+The program is offered to both girls and boys and runs for 14 weeks.
 The sessions are one hour long, once a week.
 The Little Eagles program starts in early October and runs until the end of February.
 REGISTRATION for Little Eagles will begin near the end of August.